gre/ipo/README.md

 - an Array of Point, where each Point is an object with
   - a position `p` which is a `[x, y]`
-  - (option) `inf`: relative position of a bezier handle for the inferior curve interpolation
+  - (option) `lower`: relative position of a bezier handle for the lower curve interpolation
-  - (option) `sup`: same for the superior curve interpolation.
+  - (option) `upper`: same for the upper curve interpolation.

 Under the hood